brsilver2001/bricks_from_bins_to_kits/src/README.md

 ## Source files

-This folder stores all executable Python and Jupyter notebook files.
+This folder stores executable Python files called by the main files.

 This includes:

-* load_model_and_go.py -- Currently running this file does everything.

-* load_model_and_GO_from_py_files.ipynb -- a Jupyter notebook echoing much
-  of the functional code of load_model_and_go.py.

 * picture_stuff.py -- Library of impored functions used by the display routines.